 2) Apply scientific principles within the context of a specific scientific discipline to solve real world problems.

 Student assessment will determine the students' ability to incorporate the physical and natural sciences into the study of astronomical phenomena.
 Numerous assessment measures will be employed, including some or all of the following:

-- Graded and ungraded homework problems designed to measure students' ability to employ the scientific method-and the branches
+1) Graded and ungraded homework problems designed to measure students' ability to employ the scientific method-and the branches

 3) Graded and ungraded computer assignments designed to illustrate the use of technology in the solution of astronomical problems.

-- Possible individual and group presentations of an astronomical problem or discovery requiring the use of communication skills as
+5) Possible individual and group presentations of an astronomical problem or discovery requiring the use of communication skills as

 might focus on any of the General Education or the Physical and Natural Science goals discussed in Section D above.

-Other Course Information
+6. Other Course Information

 Review and Approval

 June 20, 2015